Dynamic-Book/doc/3-References/100-DyboApp/README.md

 The user operates on a page with the document toolbar: pen, marker, eraser, color and dedicated tools for handwriting operations.

-Additionally, in a page, the user can insert a kind of PlacedMorph (a Morph with a location), decorated with its own paper Morph, to retain contextualized and attached handwritten annotations.
-The decorator is an `AnnotatorMorph`, a special kind of Paper Morph
+Additionally, in a page, the user inserts composite objects (DKMs), kind of PlacedMorph (a Morph with a location), decorated with its own paper Morph, to retain contextualized and attached handwritten annotations.
+The decorator is an `AnnotatorMorph`, a special kind of Paper Morph These composite objects can be moved in the x, y, z axis, rotated, scaled and hand annoted.

 **Paper** (class `PaperMorph`)